GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/third-party-summary/index.md

   {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/Q7GdvYGsSGwIjdWvNhTE.png", alt="A screenshot of the Lighthouse Reduce the impact of third-party code audit", width="800", height="481" %}
 </figure>

-A third-party script is any script hosted on a domain that's different than the domain of the URL that you audited with Lighthouse.
+A third-party script is any script hosted on a domain that's different to the domain of the URL that you audited with Lighthouse.
 As the page loads, Lighthouse calculates how long each of the third-party scripts blocks the main thread.
 If the total blocking time is greater than 250&nbsp;ms the audit fails.